Canadian Taxpayers Federation: Offices

-CTF is a member organization of and receives support from the Atlas Network, State Policy Network and a variety of other organizations in the United States.

-The organization has spokespeople who address issues on a regional basis.
-CTF staff and board directors are prohibited from holding a membership in or donating funds to any political party and is independent of any institutional affiliations.

 Board of directors

 The Canadian Taxpayers Federation has a volunteer board of directors.
 Its mission is to maintain the integrity of the organization, conduct, strategic planning, and finances.
 It must approve goals, tactics, a budget on an annual basis and members are prohibited from holding a membership in any political party.

-Current board of directors

-As of 2020 the CTF board of directors is composed of Michelle Eaton (Chair), Ken Azzopardi, Melissa Mathieson, and George Marshall.
+As of 2020 the CTF board of directors is composed of Michelle Eaton (chair), Ken Azzopardi, Melissa Mathieson, and George Marshall.